BananaHanson/crabs/README.md

 # crabs
+Introduction: Crabs is a kids computer game where a captain tries to catch a crab.

 Function: getCapt: number -> matrix
 Purpose: This function generates a matrix representation of the Captain character at the origin with zero heading. <br>